Taxonomy Support

 category = "categories"

-project = "projects"
+project = "projects"taxonomies:

 tag: tags